ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 that it is no longer useful.
 No, that is not true.
 Just because it is not being discussed in mainstream news, means it is dead or have fallen out of favor.
-CL is a standardized language, and a program that conforms to the standard has the guarantee—to an extent—that it can still run in the feature.
+CL is a standardized language, and a program that conforms to the standard has the guarantee—to an extent—that it can still run in the future.
 To create a language standard is a monumental task—it requires that different, possibly conflicting parties, to agree to how things should be done.
 There are different implementations of CL, and each implementation strives to achieve goals that may not necessarily be compatible with other implementations.
 That’s OK, because it gives room for implementors and designers, on how to